sagesolar/Corpus-of-Taylor-Swift/README.md

 In the first three examples, the word `good` would be counted twice, the word `oh` is counted five times, the word `girl` would be counted twice and similar for the word `yeah`.

-CoTS splits apart words that have multiple uniform repetitions seperated by hyphens, so in the fourth and fifth examples the word `I` is counted seven times, and the word `oh` is counted three times.
+CoTS splits apart words that have multiple uniform repetitions separated by hyphens, so in the fourth and fifth examples the word `I` is counted seven times, and the word `oh` is counted three times.

-The final example is not counted as any repetititions, as `Ra-di` and later `di-da` are non uniform.
+The final example is not counted as any repetitions, as `Ra-di` and later `di-da` are non-uniform.
 </details>

 ### Count